Dru-Mara/EvalNE/docs/source/quickstart.rst

 As an API
 ---------

 The library can be imported and used like any other Python module.
-Next we present a very basic LP example, for more complete ones we refer the user to the `examples/` folder.
+Next, we present a very basic LP example, for more complete ones we refer the user to the `examples` folder and the docstring documentation of the evaluator and the split submodules.

 ::

 	from evalne.evaluation.evaluator import LPEvaluator
-	from evalne.evaluation.split import EvalSplit
+	from evalne.evaluation.split import LPEvalSplit
 	from evalne.evaluation.score import Scoresheet
 	from evalne.utils import preprocess as pp